Skip to main content

 His ambitions to participate in the Invictus Games come from wanting to regain the special sense of community and camaraderie that the military community provides.
 He is most grateful for the opportunities he has been given and the support from many organizations that have helped him through his journey.
 He is also very grateful for the unwavering support from his wife, “If it was not for her, I don't know where I would be today.”
 Mike’s lifelong lesson is to take everything as it comes and enjoy every moment.
 Life is TOO short, don’t put off tomorrow, do it today and spend time with your family.

-He will compete in wheelchair basketball, alpine skiing, indoor rowing, and skeleton.
+He will compete in wheelchair basketball, alpine skiing and indoor rowing.

 Janie-Duguay.jpgTrade: Gunner, Dental Technician